NREL/resstock/measures/ResStockArguments/README.md

 **kitchen_fans_power**

 The fan power of the kitchen fan.
-If not provided, the OS-HPXML default (see [Local Ventilation Fan](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#local-ventilation-fan)) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#local-ventilation-fan'>Local Ventilation Fan</a>) is used.

 - **Name:** ``kitchen_fans_power``
 - **Type:** ``String``